GenesisFR/HowToBecomeGoodAtShooters/README.md

 - increases your character's hitbox and therefore makes it harder to navigate through doorways and around props
 - using a weapon with a scope will shift the camera to the right, allowing you to shoot from vertical cover when peeking from the left
 ##### Deflector
-- mobs will target the shield for the most part with the exception of elites (unless they're very close)
+- mobs will target the shield for the most part except elites (unless they're very close)
 - deflected damage scales with skill damage

 #### Sticky Bomb